owfdr/read-something/src/books/The Pragmatic Programmer.md

 ## 3. The Basic Tools

+- every maker start with a good set of tools
+- tools become extension of maker's hand
+- regularly expand your toolbox with new tools
+- avoid the mistake of relying on a single tool
+- this chapter emphasizes investing in your tools
+- invest your time in learning the tools

 ### Topic 16.
 The Power of Plain Text

 - plain text is the best format for storing knowledge